 According to a majority of cannabis consumers, the color and look of a plant is one of the biggest factors when deciding which strain to buy.
 And many are drawn to colorful marijuana over more traditional green and orange strains.

-But why?
 What does the color of cannabis say about its effects (if anything)?
 And is colorful marijuana the next step in the evolution of our favorite plant?
 Or is purple pot just a trend?

 How Pot Gets Its Pigmentation

-Most plants appear green because of the abundance of chlorophyll.
-But cannabis, like leaves in the Fall, reaches a point where the production of chlorophyll halts, allowing other pigments to show through.
+A plant’s genetics affect the prevalence of pigments like anthocyanins and carotenoids.
+This is true for a wide variety of plants—not just marijuana.And while most plants appear green because of an abundance of chlorophyll, that isn’t always the case.
+Cannabis, like leaves in the Fall, reaches a point where the production of chlorophyll halts, allowing other pigments to show through.

 Anthocyanins are a large group of pigments—approximately 400 in cannabis—known as flavonoids.
-These flavonoids are responsible for many of the blue and purple hues found in popular strains like Granddaddy Purple and Purple Kush.
+Despite the tasty-sounding name, flavonoids have nothing to do with a strain’s flavor.
+These flavonoids are instead responsible for many of the blue and purple hues you find in popular strains like Granddaddy Purple and Purple Kush.

-Anthocyanins are produced for more than aesthetics, helping protect plants against ultraviolet radiation, pathogens, and more.
-And, despite the tasty-sounding name, flavonoids have nothing to do with a strain’s flavor.
+Anthocyanins are produced for more than aesthetics, though.
+They also help protect plants against ultraviolet radiation, pathogens, and more.

 - Decreasing the temperature and keeping the pH levels neutral or slightly higher can encourage purple and blue pigmentation in strains with the right chemical predisposition.